GiorgosSazalis/GiorgosSazalis/README.md

 ### Hi, I'm Giorgos. 👋
-## I'm a Data Analyst and Mathematic Teacher!
+## I'm a Data Analyst and a Teacher of Mathematics!